 Juan:'But what would I say if I was going to be on holiday or unavailable?
 In a formal way.'

 Peter:'Then I would start with I will be out of the office on Tuesday.
 Then after that, If you require any further assistance, please do not hesitate to contact my colleague Sally Smith on etc...'

 Juan:'What would I say after that sentence and before yours sincerely?'

-Peter:'If you expect to have more contact with the person, like a phone call, a meeting, a visit or an email, I would write I look forward to hearing from you, if it's a phone call or email.
-If you are planning to meet or visit them in person, then 'I look forward to seeing you'.
-A more informal way to say the same is the same but use the present continuous, I'm looking forward to hearing from you.'
+Peter:'If you expect to have more contact with the person, I would write I look forward to hearing from you.
+You would use that if you expect the contact will be by phone or email.
+If you are planning to meet or visit them in person, then 'I look forward to seeing you' is what you write.
+A more informal way to say the same is to change the tense of the verb 'look' in the sentence to the present continuous.
+For example, I'm looking forward to hearing from you.'

 Juan:'If I want them to do something quickly.
 How could I write that in the closing part of an email in English?'

 Peter:'If you want to be very direct and aggressive, you could use Please deal with this matter urgently.
 Or you can be politer by writing, I would really appreciate it if you could deal with this matter urgently.'

 Juan:'And lastly, how could I write 'I'm going to contact them on Tuesday'?'